 Congratulations to Ruth Baumann, winner of the second-annual Dead Lake Chapbook Contest for her manuscript i'll love you forever and other temporary valentines.
 Check back in January 2015 for info on the next contest.

 Italo Calvino Prize in Fabulist Fiction

 Salt Hill Journal partners with the University of Louisville for the Italo Calvino Prize in Fabulist Fiction.
-A prize of $1,000, publication in Salt Hill Journal, and an all-expenses-paid trip to read at the University of Louisville's annual 20th Century Literature Conference is given annually for a work of fabulist fiction written in the vein of Italo Calvino.
+A prize of $1,500, publication in Salt Hill Journal, and an all-expenses-paid trip to read at the University of Louisville's annual 20th Century Literature Conference is given annually for a work of fabulist fiction written in the vein of Italo Calvino.
 Second prize is $300.
-Submit up to 25 pages of a short story, novel, or novella with a $25 entry fee by October 15.
-Visit the Web site for complete guidelines.
+Submit up to 25 pages of a short story, novel, or novella with a $25 entry fee.
+Visit the Web site for complete guidelines and deadlines.